BigQuery Lens

 -

 Table discovery process: Collects table metadata.
-The table discovery process runs on a schedule and writes the table metadata it collected into a table named
+This process runs on a schedule.
+It writes the table metadata it collected into a table named

 in thedoitintl-cmp-bq